Materials Needed For The Job

 mild acid rain stains.
 Again, remember to clay bar the car first before car polishing if contaminants are present.

-colour, and lastly, carnauba wax to seal in the shine.
-If it was my choice, I would also use the deep crystal polish
+lastly, carnauba wax to seal in the shine.
+If it was my choice, I would also use the deep crystal polish after the swirl

-knowledge of common polishing and waxing maintenance.
-If you have any questions please don't hesitate to
+of common polishing and waxing maintenance.
+If you have any questions please don't hesitate to email us.

 A love and passion for cars

 Meguiars Clay bar,Mild